What is the FRIPS Program?

 Plants are cool.
 Plants move, grow, breathe, and even see.
-They have muscles, choose mates, have families and sleep.
+They have hydraulics, choose mates, have families and sleep.
 They know self-defense and how to wage chemical war.
 They’re solar-powered and recyclable.
 They are varied and diverse, and they can live a long time.
 Plants are used as research tools by biochemists, molecular biologists, physiologists, ecologists, evolutionary biologists, geneticists, computer scientists and more.
 Basic research on plants has shed light on how cells, organisms, populations and ecosystems function.
 They can be studied indoors under controlled conditions, outdoors in fields and in interactions with things in their environment (water, insects, heat, chemicals, etc.).

-- First year undergraduate student at MU
+- First-Year/First-Time, undergraduate student at MU

 - Interest in plant biology research